Cedar Deck

 Preparing the Ledger

-Next, I used a 5/8" wood paddle-bit to drill holes, through the 2x8s, for the 5/8" x 6" concrete anchor bolts that were used to secure the ledger boards to the slab.
-This was needed before attaching the 2x8s to the slab because you can't drill wood with a concrete bit and you can't drill concrete with a wood bit.
+Before attaching the 2x8 ledger boards to the slab, I used a 5/8" wood paddle-bit to drill holes, through the 2x8s, for the 5/8" x 6" concrete anchor bolts.
+The anchor bolt holes needed to be made before attaching the ledgers to the slab because you can't drill through wood with a concrete bit and can't drill through concrete with a wood bit.

 Drilling the Anchor Bolt holes for the ledger